E. Jean Carroll’s lawyers can play ‘Access Hollywood’ tape at civil rape trial against Donald Trump

 Manhattan Federal Court Judge Lewis Kaplan gave the green light to all of Carroll’s requests in a 23-page ruling.

-Carroll, who is suing Trump for defamation and sexual battery claims, has accused him of raping her in Bergdorf Goodman on Fifth Ave. in the mid 1990s.
+Carroll, who is suing Trump for defamation and sexual battery claims, has accused him of raping her in Bergdorf Goodman on Fifth Avenue in the mid-1990s.
 Trump denies the allegation.

 Kaplan found the Access Hollywood tape, in which Trump bragged that his fame gave him license to grope women, was relevant to the case.